kfzyqin/The-Puzzle-Tantrix/README.md

 The 'puzzles' are graded in difficulty, so that beginners can choose 'puzzles' that are easy.

 Easier puzzles have more tiles placed.
 If the player does not use a 'puzzle', they are solving the entire problem.

+please note that the board game Tantrix is owned by Colour of Strategy, a New Zealand-based company.

+The graphics provided to you for this assignment are in the public domain.